-Centrally located on campus, Centennial Hall has the capacity to house over 650 students in air-conditioned double rooms with private bathrooms.
-This hall is co-ed throughout the building and is for First-year and New transfer students only.
+Centrally located on campus, Centennial Hall has the capacity to house around 600 students in air-conditioned double rooms with private bathrooms.
+This hall is co-ed throughout the building and is for first-year and new transfer students only.
 Centennial shares a courtyard with Kohl Hall and is steps away from Carillon Place dining center, which hosts all-you-care-to-eat meal plans.

 Students | Only First-year and New Transfer Students can select to live in this hall.